alekcarvalho/vitenn/README.md

 - 📥 [APIs auto importing](https://github.com/antfu/unplugin-auto-import) - use Composition API and others directly

 - 🎇 [Image tools](https://github.com/JonasKruckenberg/imagetools) - A toolbox of import directives for vitejs that can transform your image at compile-time

+- 🗾 [Image Lazyload](https://github.com/murongg/vue3-lazyload) - A vue3.x image lazyload plugin

+- 🐶 [Husky](https://github.com/typicode/husky) - Husky improves your commits and more woof!

+- 🚀 [Eslint + Prettier](https://eslint.org/) - Improving your project with Elint + Prettier

 <br>